Marchman Act Attorney Florida.

 A. An attorney isn’t required under the Marchman Act, but an experienced attorney does offer a greater chance of success.
 9-of-10 families who try to take advantage of the Marchman Act on their own often run into difficulty because they simply don’t know the rules of civil procedure.
 It’s like doing your own criminal case or divorce.
 Many Marchman Act filings are dismissed for technical reasons, even though the addict fits all the necessary criteria to qualify.

 It’s also important to note that in order to protect the addict’s due-process rights, every addict who appears in court under the Marchman Act has an attorney assigned to them.
 Families walk in there thinking they’re trying to get someone help, and suddenly their loved one has an attorney trying to get the case dismissed.

 We like to tell the families, “Look, you tell us to start this thing, and then it’s time for you to step back.
 You’ve dealt with enough, and it’s time for us to shoulder the burden here.
 We’re going to get the person into treatment, and if they leave, we’re going to get them back.”

-The law firm, Addiction Recovery Legal Services, was specifically created to help families benefit from the years of experience we have in working on Marchman Act cases.
+The Law Offices of David M. Cohen, P.A., is able to help families benefit from the years of experience we have in working on Marchman Act cases.